jbrun001/foodmanager/README.md

-      user_id INT FK "user who created this smart list" store_id INT FK "the selected store for this smart list" week DATETIME "date of the first day in the meal plan" }
+      user_id INT FK "user who created this smart list" store_id INT FK "the selected store for this smart list" week DATETIME "date of the first day in the meal plan" amount DECIMAL "weight of fresh produce in grams" }
     smartlistitems {
       listitem_id INT PK